RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work, we introduced RIPRAG, a novel black-box poisoning framework that leverages reinforcement learning to optimize adversarial documents against complex RAG systems.
-Our method significantly advances the state-of-the-art by demonstrating effective attacks without any internal knowledge of the target system, utilizing only binary success feedback to guide policy optimization.
+Our method significantly advanced the state-of-the-art by demonstrating effective attacks without any internal knowledge of the target system, utilizing only binary success feedback to guide policy optimization.
 Through extensive experiments, we validated RIPRAG's superiority over existing approaches across diverse datasets, model architectures, and retrieval configurations.
-The framework's resilience against state-of-the-art defenses highlights critical vulnerabilities in current RAG security paradigms, while ablation studies confirmed the essential contributions of our technical innovations, particularly the BRPO algorithm and composite reward design.
+The framework's resilience against state-of-the-art defenses and low-poisoning-rate scenarios highlighted critical vulnerabilities in current RAG security paradigms.
+We also discussed the cost advantages and disadvantages of RIPRAG.